- Appliance Removal/

 Moving your washing machine or washer-dryer to another part of your home won’t be as challenging as moving it to a new home or apartment.
 If you’re moving to an adjacent room, how do you move a washer and dryer without a dolly?
 Grab a friend and use forearm forklifts to move your appliance across small distances.
 You can use a forearm forklift to move your washing machine without a dolly, but it will be physically demanding.

-How to move a washing machine and dryer to another floor
+How to move a heavy washing machine and dryer to another floor

 The steps for moving your washing machine upstairs or downstairs are slightly different from those previously mentioned.
 To move your washer and dryer upstairs, the best way is to add ramps and use a dolly.
 Use the same technique when moving your washing machine downstairs.
 Using a dolly and a temporary ramp, you’ll have your appliance moved quickly.
 If you don’t have a ramp, move your washing machine downstairs or upstairs using a dolly one step at a time.